-• T.Read Sensitive Data Read the sensitive biometric reference data the communication interface of the e-Document's chip.
-The attack T.Read_Sensitive_Data is similar to the threats T.Skimming (cf. [R14]) in respect of the attack path (communication interface) and the motivation (to get data stored on the e-Document's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing Document Basic Access Keys) and therefore the possible attack methods.
+- T.Read\Sensitive\Data Read the sensitive biometric reference data - Adverse action: An attacker tries to gain the sensitive biometric reference data through the communication interface of the e-Document's chip.
+The attack T.Read\Sensitive\Data is similar to the threats T.Skimming (cf. [R14]) in respect of the attack path (communication interface) and the motivation (to get data stored on the e-Document's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing Document Basic Access Keys) and therefore the possible attack methods.
 Note, that the sensitive biometric reference data are stored only on the e-Document's chip as private sensitive personal data whereas the MRZ data and the portrait are visual readable on the physical e-Document as well.